Spring Garden Clean-up 2022

 March 20th is the spring equinox and is officially the first day of spring.
 Winter is retreating as we get excited about getting back into the garden.
 Here is a guide to help you prioritize your spring "To Do" list.
 Read on to learn essential gardening tips to do to get your garden ready for another growing season.

-While the mountains and the SF Ski Basin are getting some snow this winter, down here at 7,000 ft. elevation here in town and the surrounding areas, conditions are dry.
+While the mountains and the SF Ski Basin are getting some snow this winter, down here at 7,000 ft. elevation here in town and the surrounding areas, have spotty moisture.
 We need to water our gardens and last season's transplants.
 Don't turn on your drip systems and sprinklers as the freezing temperatures will damage them.
 Instead, use a sprinkler and hose to water when day temperatures are at least 45° F.

 Set a timer and move the water every 30 to 45 minutes or longer so the ground gets good and damp.
 Any transplants in the ground 2 years or less must be watered every 2 to 4 weeks depending on how much sun hits the planting sites; the more sun the more frequent the watering.
 Be sure to disconnect the hose from the faucet and drain the hose after each day's use.
 We strongly recommend using the Dramm dial-a-pattern sprinkler, available from local hardware stores and garden centers around town.
 (See the sprinkler pictured.)